 The spa is a fantastic place to relax and hotel guests have unlimited access so rather than chilling out in your room you could just go to the spa.

 I booked the Corinthia Hotel in Budapest through EarnAway, a hotel comparison website that also allows you to earn cashback through your booking and the customer receives the commission.
-The hotel cost £172.47 for two nights in a standard twin room and I received £15.18 in cash back.
+You can check out more reviews on TripAdvisor.